Pro Wrestling Zero1: As Pro Wrestling Zero1

 On February 1, 2020, Zero1 president Kazuhiro Iwamoto announced that the ownership of the promotion would be transferred from the previous management company Dream On Stage to iFD.
-Iwamoto additionally announced a plan to reform the promotion, which would include holding a show in the Ryōgoku Kokugikan on April 13, 2021, as part of the promotion's 20th anniversary, with a further goal of holding a show in the Roygoku Kokugikan annually, while also providing Zero1 wrestlers with fixed contracts and social security.
+Iwamoto additionally announced a plan to reform the promotion, which would include holding a show in the Ryōgoku Kokugikan on April 13, 2021, as part of the promotion's 20th anniversary.
+A further goal would be holding a show in the Ryogoku Kokugikan annually, while also providing Zero1 wrestlers with fixed contracts and social security.

 During a hiatus caused by the COVID-19 pandemic, the promotion suffered from severe financial problems.
 Kazuhiro Iwamoto resigned from his position as president while wrestlers Tatsuhito Takaiwa, Ikuto Hidaka, and Kohei Sato all departed the promotion.
 In July 2020, it was announced that the company was acquired by Daiko Holdings Group.
 That same month, they hired former Frontier Martial-Arts Wrestling women's wrestler Megumi Kudo as their general manager.

+On December 27, 2024, during a press conference, it was announced that the promotion was acquired by Studio Backdrop.
+It was additionally announced that Zero1 affiliate Tochigi Pro-Wrestling would begin operating independently of Zero1 and Masato Tanaka would launch Zero1 Hardcore, a Zero1 affiliate based on hardcore wrestling.